 Wavewulf’s influences are all over the map and include many of the New Wave and synthesizer-based artists and bands of 1970s through 90s from Britain and Europe to Japan such as Depeche Mode, Brian Eno, David Bowie (especially his Berlin Trilogy era), Yellow Magic Orchestra, New Order, 808 State, Aphex Twin and The Cure; to the Kosmische bands of 1960s-80s Germany such as Kraftwerk (of course), Can, Neu! and Tangerine Dream; to the musique concrète of Pierre Schaeffer as well as other modern composers such as Karlheinz Stockhausen, Steve Reich, La Monte Young and Jean Michel Jarre; to the 80s soundtracks of John Carpenter; and also the dreamy sounds of bands like The Velvet Underground, Slowdive, The Cocteau Twins; and many more...
 Some of his more recent favorites include Goldfrapp, Röyksopp, Trentemøller, M83 and Ulrich Schnauss.

 Since Oscillation, Wavewulf has expanded his synthesizer collection (Moogs, Korgs, ARPs, Oberheims, etc.) and decided to contact an old friend from his college band days, Christopher John Donato - who now lives in a suburb of Chicago, to play drums and sing on his second album Green Decay.
 Wavewulf recorded Green Decay partly out of frustration with the current political environment in the US (and around the world), especially regarding the current path political leaders are on toward the destruction of our precious planet.
+Wavewulf's third album Space Art and Angels is a journey through outer space, the cosmos, dimensions beyond our own, and also explores the human condition and soul.
+Space Art and Angels was released on January 22nd, 2021.

-Wavewulf's latest album Space Art and Angels is a journey through outer space, the cosmos, dimensions beyond our own, and also explores the human condition and soul.
-Space Art and Angels was released on January 22nd, 2021 (and is available for purchase now on this website).
 Besides the environmental, political and philosophical themes in his music, composing and recording music has been a way for Wavewulf to emotionally deal with his parents deaths and to explore questions of life, death, the human condition, the soul, the universe and love.

 “"[Space Art and Angeles] is an interesting narrative of the cosmic and the personal, told with classic synths and synthpop vocals.
 There's much to enjoy in the sprawling sci-fi synth casscades"” - James Thornhill